imulus/guidelines/getting-started/README.md

 2. Open the downloaded installer and follow the steps.
 3. Ensure Ruby was added to your PATH by running `which ruby` on your command line.
 If `which ruby` returns blank, [follow these steps](http://support.microsoft.com/kb/310519) to add Ruby to your path.

+If you get the following error: `The error encountered was an SSL certificate authority error`, refer to [this gist](https://gist.github.com/fnichol/867550).

 ### OS X
 <(Need directions for installing Ruby on OS X)>